 Several things in life that are easy to change: clothing, light bulbs, TV channels.
 But a brand?
 Brands are not altogether easy to change.
 And for financial firms of all sizes, this can be a daunting challenge, beginning with the logo.

-A brand logo represents your company presence both visually and figuratively, conveying the impact and power of your services and corporate values through an essential symbol intended to be an all-encompassing symbol of your firm – one that is instantly recognized by clients, leads, partners, and peers.
+A brand logo represents your company presence both visually and figuratively, conveying the impact and power of your services and corporate values through an essential symbol intended to be an all-encompassing icon of your firm – one that is instantly recognized by clients, leads, partners, and peers.

 Brand refreshes should be undertaken for a specific reason.
 It’s a way of telling customers and potential customers “Here’s the new us.”
 A new company, market expansion, and a need to update style for the sake of an evolving business are all events that can trigger a brand refresh.

 Financial industry brand and logo refreshes are fascinating – here are a few of our favorites:

 In 2003, Piper Jaffray became an independent company following its spin-off from U.S. Bancorp, so the firm naturally sought to create a fresh brand.
 Losing the U.S. Bancorp but keeping the serif font, the logo was changed to remove the space between Piper and Jaffray, which emphasized that the company was a singular cohesive unit.
 This branding refresh was just enough to maintain the recognition of the initial name, but enough of a change to express that the now leading international investment bank and institutional securities firm, was indeed its own force.

 A Need to Update Style